yigitiplik/customer-churn-clv-analysis/README.md

-# customer-churn-clv-analysis
-Customer churn prediction and CLV analysis using Python.

 # Customer Churn Prediction & CLV Analysis

 This project analyzes customer churn using the Telco Customer Churn dataset (original Kaggle dataset) and builds a predictive model supported by Customer Lifetime Value (CLV) segmentation.